astroveny/aws-bootcamp-cruddur-2023/journal/week2.md

 ## CloudWatch Custom Logger
 [Back to top](#Week-2)

-In this section we will use Python module watchtower and logging to connect the backend app to AWS CloudWatch.
+In this section, we will use Python module watchtower and logging to connect the backend app to AWS CloudWatch.
 We will then pass logging to endpoint /api/activities/home and access the endpoint which will generate logs and send it to CloudWatch logs.

 ### CloudWatch Initial Setup